confluentinc/kafka-workshop/README.md

                  -l /data/movies-json.js

-    Hint: you can see the flags available to you with kafkacat by running: `docker-compose exec kafkacat kafkacat -h`.
+    Hint: you can see the flags available to you with kafkacat by running: `docker-compose exec worker kafkacat -h`.

 5. Once you've produced a record to the topic, open up a new terminal tab or window and consume it using `kafkacat` and the `-C` switch.